 Saying that, I never pass up the opportunity to learn something new, and my techniques are constantly evolving to suit the needs of the dog and their family.

 In September, 2018, I brought all those years of experience to the dogs of Dundee, and the surrounding areas.

 Today, a good portion of my clients come to me having already sought help elsewhere.
 They haven’t quite found the answers they need and are still in need of advice.
 Sometimes this is because the recommended techniques are fear based, and they simply refuse to use them.
 But, more often it is as a result of a poor assessment.
 A good assessment will highlight all underlying issues and related behaviours which, if missed, will sabotage any training plan.

 Covid temporarily put the breaks on my consulting in 2020, but I have not been far away and a new book is months away (fingers crossed), and I am back seeing dogs again.
 I’ve been expanding my skills too and am now a certified life coach, which will really benefit all my clients.

-There is a bigger than ever demand for qualified and experienced behaviourists, and my focus now is on the dogs that need more help than your average behaviourist can offer!
+There is a bigger than ever demand for qualified, experienced and kind behaviourists, and my focus now is on the dogs that need more help than your average behaviourist can offer!